History

 At the Panorama Trail office, the practice continued to grow and break new barriers.
 In 1968 the practice became one of the first in the nation to employ nurse practitioners, working with the University of Rochester to study the acceptability of this new kind of health professional.
 Those original three nurse practitioners were Lois Davis, Nancy Hare, and Alice Leddy, and they unequivocally demonstrated the value of nurse practitioners in pediatric practice.

 Another barrier, the gender barrier, was broken in 1973 when Dr. Suzanne Klein became the first female pediatrician at Panorama Pediatrics.
-That trend would continue to this day, such that two-thirds of our current pediatricians at Panorama are now female.
+That trend would continue to this day, such that most of our current pediatricians at Panorama are now female!

 Growing up